 Surveyor Intern (SI) & Professional Surveyor (PS) – Qualifications

 The Board issues and maintains licenses for Surveyor Interns (SI) and Professional Surveyors (PS).
-All PS (and some SI) applications are reviewed by the Board Members and licensure is decided during the next Board meeting.
-Meetings are held in January, March, May, July, September and November.
+All PS – and some SI – applications require Board Member review and the licensure decision to be made during the next Board meeting.
+Meetings are held in January, March, May, July, September, and November.

 Surveyor Intern (SI)

 Apply for a License ONLINE and meet one of the qualifications as outlined in Article 8.D.3 of the Rules:

 - a.
 Proof of graduation with a Bachelor of Science degree in Surveying, Geomatics, Geomatics Engineering, or Spatial Information Systems with a minor or emphasis in Surveying, from a program accredited by ABET or approved by the Board; or